West Liberty Foods: Mount Pleasant plant

 Food safety is a factor in hiring employees at the Mount Pleasant facility.
-Before applying, potential employees must complete a 16-hour food-safety training course through Iowa State University.
-The class includes written tests which each applicant must pass before completing the course.
-On the job, employees must don a sealed clean room suit before entering slicing cells.
-The suits are cleaned and sealed in a clean room laundry facility in North Carolina by the uniform company Cintas.
-Employees replace the clean suit each time they leave the cell so each employee averages five suits per day.
+Before applying, potential employees must complete a 16-hour, food-safety training course through Iowa State University.
+The class includes written tests, which each applicant must pass before completing the course.
+On the job, employees must don a sealed clean-room suit before entering slicing cells.
+The suits are cleaned and sealed in a clean-room laundry facility in North Carolina by uniform company Cintas.
+Employees replace the clean suit each time they leave the cell, and each employee averages five suits per day.